create3000/x_ite/docs/_posts/components/Followers/ScalarDamper.md

 ScalarDamper generates a series of floating-point values that progressively change from initial value to destination value.

-The ScalarDamper node belongs to the **Followers** component and its default container field is *children.* It is available since X3D version 3.3 or later.
+The ScalarDamper node belongs to the **Followers** component and its default container field is *children.* It is available from X3D version 3.3 or later.

 ## Hierarchy